hjz/hjz.github.com/source/_posts/2013-01-10-boostrapping-angularjs-with-play-2.markdown

 ```

 The `updateItems` method uses AngularJS [$http](http://docs.angularjs.org/api/ng.$http) service which wraps ajax calls in [promises](http://docs.angularjs.org/api/ng.$q).
 It is similar in concept to a `scala.concurrent.Future` but with a much simpiler api.
-You can actually assign AngularJS promises to variables bound in the view, which cause a re-render asynchronously once the promise is resolved.
+You can actually assign AngularJS promises to variables bound in the view that will re-render asynchronously once the promise is resolved.

 On the server side, we can simply parse the Json back to the case class that it rendered from: